 Laidback Koror Not Your Typical Tourist Destination

-Koror in Palau is different then any other tourist destination that caters to the beach and sea crowd who seem to be the same no matter where you are in the world.
+Koror in Palau is different from any other tourist destination that caters to the beach and sea crowd who seem to be the same no matter where you are in the world.
 High rise hotels and condos provide the visitor with perfect sunrises or sunsets.
-Multistory malls sit side by side luring locals and tourist alike into their plush over priced shops.
+Multistory malls sit side by side luring locals and tourist alike into their plush overpriced shops.

 Near the beach are the clubs, easy to find you can hear the music from a mile away.
 Hundreds of tourist are getting drunk and acting like they never would at home.
 If these things are what you look for in a vacation, then forget Palau, which is none of that.

 People come to Palau because it is a tropical paradise, low key, relaxing, ecology friendly and naturally beautiful.
 Those things that spoil the other destinations do not happen in Palau.

 The beaches here are clean and uncrowded.
 Sunsets are often observed from a pub overlooking the sea, or a walk on the beach.
 Tourist destinations such as Jellyfish lake are capacity controlled, and rules are not only in place but enforced to protect the environment.
 Unfortunately, at the moment the Jellyfish in the Jellyfish Lake have vanished due to an unusual drought.

 If you want to know what happened, also read: Here is what you need to know about the drought in Palau